All Episodes

 I'm telling you, consumers of news know this.

-And there are more people that distrust the media today than you think, Peggy, and there are gonna be more after this.
+And there are more people that distrust the media today than you think, Peggy.

 These things are incremental, and they take time.

-But it's it it's slow.
+But it's slow.

-You can't expect one media screw up to cause people to question what they've been hearing for four years everywhere.
+You can't expect one media screw-up to cause people to question what they've been hearing for four years everywhere.

-Uh but there will be doubt out there now.
+But there will be doubt out there now.

 These things happen this way.